Udeme98/Shopping-Cart/README.md

 The app also provides detailed information about each item, via it's _Cart Details_ page.

+The app uses localStorage to save items added to cart, as well as to save the users preferred theme mode (light mode or dark mode).

 Feel free to Fork the repo to make any necessary contribution.

 Light Mode: